khairulislam/Gerrit-Miner/README.md

  Mines gerrit changes with detailed info.
 This miner follows the rest api documentation in [rest-api](https://gerrit-review.googlesource.com/Documentation/rest-api-changes.html) to mine changes.

+## Features:
+Can be used to mine:
+* Code changes with revisions, messages, labels and many other fields in details
+* Apply queries to filter our changes by a range of date and status (open, closed etc)
+* Developer profiles (registration date and other personal details)
+* Respective work of each developer
+* Comments or discussions

  ## Speciality
  * This miner creates concurrent threads to make several web requests at a time.
 This makes mining several times faster than normal.The user is free to use concurrent process also,